Finesse/QueryScribe/README.md

   comments in the code to know where you can pass them).
 * Supports table prefixes.
 Once set to a `Query` object, the prefix will be applied to all tables passing through the object (except raw expressions).
-* All the values go to bindings, even in subqueries.
+* All the values go to bindings, even from subqueries.
 * No dependencies.
 Requires only PHP ≥ 7.

 Supported SQL dialects: